 U.S., European suppliers scramble to secure Christmas goods as cargo delays worsen

-LOS ANGELES/LONDON, June 29 (Reuters) - Suppliers to Walmart (WMT.N), Target (TGT.N), Amazon.com (AMZN.O) and other major retailers told Reuters they are placing holiday orders for Chinese-made merchandise weeks earlier this year, as a global shipping backlog threatens to leave many gift buyers empty-handed this Christmas shopping season.
+LOS ANGELES/LONDON (Reuters) - Suppliers to Walmart, Target, Amazon.com and other major retailers told Reuters they are placing holiday orders for Chinese-made merchandise weeks earlier this year, as a global shipping backlog threatens to leave many gift buyers empty-handed this Christmas shopping season.

 Reuters surveyed nearly a dozen suppliers and retailers of everything from toys to computer equipment in the United States and Europe.
 All expect weeks-long delays in holiday inventory due to shipping bottlenecks, including a global container shortage and the recent COVID-related closure of the southern Chinese port of Yantian, which serves manufacturers near Shenzhen.